Uniformizer of the False Tate Curve Extension of $\mathbb{Q}_p$: Application of the transfinite Newton algorithm to the -th cyclotomic polynomial

-\end{theorem} In the rest of this paragraph, we sketch the proof of this theorem and leave the technical details of each steps in next sections.
-We denote the formule on the right hand side of the theorem by \(\Lambda_{i,n}\) and the \(i\)-th approximation polynomial of \(\zeta_{p^n}\) by
+We sketch the proof of the first assertion and leave the technical details of each step in next sections.
+We denote the formula on the right-hand side of the theorem by $\Lambda_{i,n}$ and the $i$-th approximation polynomial of $\zeta_{p^n}$ by

-Moreover, we denote by \(\mathfrak{A}_{i,n}(T)\in \bar{\mathbb{F}}_p[T]\) the residue polynomial of \(\Phi^{(i,n)}(T)\).
+Moreover, we denote by $\frakA_{i,n}(T)\in \bar{\bbF}_p[T]$ the residue polynomial of $\Phi^{(i,n)}(T)$.

-By the transfinite Newton algorithm, it is crucial to determine the following data: \begin{enumerate} \item The maximal slope \(\mathfrak{s}_{i,n}\) of the Newton polygon of \(\Phi^{(i,n)}(T)\), which gives the support of the desired expansion, \item The residue polynomial \(\mathfrak{A}_{i,n}(T)\), whose root \(\mathfrak{z}_{i,n}\in\bar{\mathbb{F}}_p\) with multiplicity \(\mathfrak{q}_{i,n}\) gives the coefficient \(\alpha_{\mathfrak{s}_{i,n}}\) of the desired expansion. \end{enumerate}
+By the transfinite Newton algorithm, it is crucial to determine the following data: \begin{enumerate} \item The maximal slope $\fraks_{i,n}$ of the Newton polygon of $\Phi^{(i,n)}(T)$, which gives the support of the desired expansion, \item The residue polynomial $\frakA_{i,n}(T)$, whose root $\frakz_{i,n}\in\bar{\bbF}_p$ with multiplicity $\frakq_{i,n}$ gives the coefficient $\alpha_{\fraks_{i,n}}$ of the desired expansion. \end{enumerate}